Looking at different organic farming on my travels

 Permaculture is a design process.
 It helps us to design intelligent systems which meet human needs whilst enhancing biodiversity, reducing our impact on the planet, and creating a fairer world for us all.

 They have many members in India and whilst I haven’t checked it would seem that the Shanti Ashram is following the teachings that they have distributed on this subject.

-HIYoga has gone one step further and now runs a Yoga and Permaculture course so you can learn about how to grow food properly and at same time catch up on your yoga practice.
+HIYoga has gone one step further and now runs a Yoga and Permaculture course so you can learn about how to grow food properly with organic farming methods and at same time catch up on your yoga practice.
 You can find it here.

 Finding Farming in Austria

 My second outing was in Austria.
 I wasn’t expecting that I would run into a completely different organic farming method but that’s what happened.
 Entirely by chance.